By Andrea Montes, member of the Baud team.

 - A more social, plural and responsible perspective on how to deal with business.

-The great social power that companies hold has been exposed and it will be difficult for people to forget it.
+The great social power that companies treasure has been exposed and it will be difficult for people to forget it

 We have understood that Corporate Social Responsibility is not a distant matter, but rather a business, social and individual commitment.
 Because CSR is activated by cultivating a certain sense of conscience in each company, in each employee, in each consumer, in each person.